mathebox/django_hana_pyhdb/README.md

 Major problem is the paramstyle hdb supports qmark while django assumes %s, need to write a converter

+Hana doesn't support timestamp with timezone info, stripping timezone info from the string

 Disclaimer
 --------------
 This project is not a part of standard SAP HANA delivery, hence SAP support is not responsible for any queries related to